bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

 The API consumer would request access to the API via the API Services Portal and generate the credentials to be used below.

-The Portal will use the credentials setup in the Authorization Profile, to create a disabled Client on the IdP (with any applicable Client Mappers) and return the credentials to the Requesting user.
+The Portal will use the credentials setup in the Authorization Profile to create a disabled Client on the IdP (with any applicable Client Mappers) and return the credentials to the Requesting user.